-Concessions can ease the financial burden of persons with disabilities by reducing or offsetting disability related costs and out-of-pocket expenditures.
-These can include tax exemptions, discounts, fee waivers, and subsidies.
+Concessions and discounts can ease the financial burden of persons with disabilities by reducing or offsetting disability related costs.
 Most high-income countries, and countries like Nepal, India, Vietnam, Philippines, Georgia, Kenya, and South Africa provide concessions as part of their social protection systems, complementing cash transfers.
 Concessions can be effective for all but especially for those not eligible for other schemes.
+These can include tax exemptions, discounts, fee waivers, and subsidies.

-However, depending on their design, concessions may disproportionately benefit those in formal employment or with higher incomes.
-Rural and marginalized persons with disabilities often struggle to utilize concessions, due to limited availability of services, informal employment or restrictive social norms.
+However, concessions may disproportionately benefit those with formal employment or higher incomes.
+Rural and marginalized persons with disabilities often struggle to access concessions, due to limited service availability, informal employment or restrictive social norms.
 Designing effective concessions requires understanding the diverse needs of persons with disabilities based on their employment status, functional limitations, and residence.